Bari: Middle Ages

-In 1095 Peter the Hermit preached the first crusade there.
-In October 1098, Urban II, who had consecrated the Basilica in 1089, convened the Council of Bari, one of a series of synods convoked with the intention of reconciling the Greeks and Latins on the question of the filioque clause in the Creed, which Anselm ably defended, seated at the pope's side.
-The Greeks were not brought over to the Latin way of thinking.
+In 1095, Peter the Hermit preached the First Crusade there.
+In October 1098, Urban II, who had consecrated the Basilica in 1089, convened the Council of Bari, one of a series of synods convoked with the intention of reconciling the Eastern and Western Church on the question of the filioque clause in the Creed, which Anselm ably defended, seated at the pope's side.